BrandonCorey/js_129/study_guide_written.md

 When used with a function
 - Creates new object
 - Sets prototype of new object to object referenced by constructors `prototype` property
-- Sets value of used in constructor body to point to the newly creaed object
+- Sets the execution context for the function body to point to the newly creaed object
 - Invokes the function
 - Returns the new object after the function invocation finihses
 NOTE: Cannot use with arrow functions since they do not have `prototype` property